Krupal-Patel/Python-Notes/tableau_5.md

   - Social media mentions about our brand have spiked after a recent advertising campaign.
     - Insight: Social media mentions about our brand have spiked after a recent advertising campaign, so we should monitor sentiment and engagement to assess its impact on brand perception.

+  ## Tooltips and Annotations
+  - The interactive box that appears when you hover over a data visualization is called a tooltip, and it is used to help describe information within your visual.
+  - Tableau automatically creates tooltips — however, you can edit them to fit your presentation's needs by clicking Tooltip in marks card.

+  ### Embed Visualizations in Tooltips
+    - Embedding visualizations in tooltips means that when you hover over a portion of the visual, you see additional information in the form of another visualization.
+    - To embed a visualization, take these steps:
+        1. Open the Tooltip menu.
+        2. Select "Insert" → "Sheets."
+        3. Then choose the sheet you'd like to embed.

+  ### Annotations
+    - An annotation is a comment added to any visualization to describe a notable portion of the visual.
+Annotations are static tooltips that are part of the visualization — the audience is not able to interact with them.
+    - There are three types of annotations, which are used to highlight different portions of the visualization.

+        1. Mark: Annotates existing marks in the visualization.
+For example, when you hover over the visualization, you'll see circles appear.
+Using the Mark option will point to one of the circles.
+        2. Point: Annotates exactly where you click.
+This means that the accuracy of the location you are highlighting is dependent on your ability to get close with your mouse.
+        3. Area: Annotates the entire visualization.
+This type of annotation doesn't point anywhere — it merely creates a text box for you to place on top of the visual.

+    - Suppose the sales team is trying to increase profit and would like to know more about the past performance of the Superstore.
+They are specifically interested in knowing more about the most profitable month.

+      - To add an annotation to the most profitable month, take these steps:

+        1. Right-click on the most profitable month in the visual.
+        2. Select the Annotate menu.
+        3. Select the annotation type.
+In this case, Mark.
+        4. Add any relevant information that you would like to be included.
+        5. Press "OK" when you're finished.
+        6. Resize/reposition the annotation to make sure it's not covering any important information.
+To do this, first single-click on the annotation to put it into edit mode.